-- 13. The Commission is also aware that implementing a new surcharge and new remittance procedures may take additional efforts on the part of the service suppliers remitting said surcharges, and wishes to provide those service suppliers with ample opportunity to make necessary changes to their systems to comply. - 14.
-Through HB 20-1293, the General Assembly recognized that additional funds are needed to support the emergency telephone service beginning January 1, 2021, and among other remedies outlined in the bill, chose a statewide 9-1-1 surcharge as an appropriate funding mechanism.
-Adoption of temporary rules allows the Commission to meet the deadlines imposed by statute and will timely address the need for additional funds to support the emergency telephone service for the benefit of all users of the system. - 15.
-We find that these matters require our immediate and continuing attention to comply with state law and to protect the health, safety, and welfare of the public, which uses the emergency telephone system "as the most effective and familiar way ... of seeking emergency assistance."
-We also find that the time that will transpire before completing a permanent rulemaking on these issues would prevent fulfillment of HB 20-1293's January 1, 2021 deadlines and would risk the health, safety, and welfare of the public which depends on an adequately-funded emergency telephone system.
-Thus, we immediately adopt temporary rules addressing the establishment of certain funding mechanisms that are imperatively necessary to timely comply with state law and to preserve public health, safety, and welfare.
+- 11. Through HB 20-1293, the General Assembly recognized that additional funds are needed to support the emergency telephone service beginning January 1, 2021, and among other remedies outlined in the bill, chose a statewide 9-1-1 surcharge as an appropriate funding mechanism.
+Adoption of temporary rules allows the Commission to continue to meet the deadlines imposed by the statute and timely address the need for additional funds to support the emergency telephone service for the benefit of all users of the system. - 12.
+We find that these matters require our immediate and continuing attention to comply with state law and to protect the health, safety, and welfare of the public, which uses the emergency telephone system "as the most effective and familiar way... of seeking emergency assistance."
+We also find that the time that will transpire before completing a permanent rulemaking on these issues would prevent fulfillment of HB 20-1293's deadlines and would risk the health, safety, and welfare of the public which depends on an adequately-funded emergency telephone system.
+Thus, we immediately adopt temporary rules addressing the establishment of certain funding mechanisms that are imperatively necessary for the continued compliance with state law and to preserve public health, safety, and welfare.